Skip to main content

 • Knowledge base + content authoring with three permission modes

-• MCP servers + skill pack plugins (curated catalog + BYO)
+• MCP server plugins + skill packs (curated catalog + BYO)

 • Org rename, members, activity log, billing portal